NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 170 ];
 ```

-We don't have to ALU function, because it is `ALUADD` by default.
+We don't have to  add a new function ALU, because it is `ALUADD` by default.

 ```hcl
 # No modifiction for `alufun`